No irrigation, no systemic herbicides

 Satori Springs

-Willamette Valley AVA • Blaufränkisch, Rotburger, Ehrenfelser, Kerner
+Willamette Valley AVA • Blaufränkisch, Rotburger, Ehrenfelser, Kerner, Grüner Veltliner

 Satori Springs is a west-facing site located near Oregon City.
 The Ehrenfelser and Kerner are the components of my “Lionesses” white blend; these varieties are planted on 2.5 million year old Jory soil formed during the eruption of nearby Highland Butte, a cinder cone that’s part of the Boring Volcanic Field.
-The Blaufränkisch and Rotburger are components of my “Failed Empires” red blend; these varieties are planted lower on the slope on Cornelius silt loam, a silty loess-like soil.
+The Blaufränkisch and Rotburger are components of my “Failed Empires” red blend, and along with Grüner Veltliner, these varieties are planted lower on the slope on Cornelius silt loam, a silty loess-like soil.

 Zenith Vineyard